Is it going to snow and can we trust weather warnings on socials?

 To see those flakes fall, we need at least two things - air that is cold enough and moisture in the air.
 You can find out more about the process in this Bitesize article.

-Wind that travels from north to south in the UK comes straight from the Arctic, crossing a cold sea on its journey.
+If we take winter weather as an example, wind that travels from north to south in the UK comes straight from the Arctic, crossing a cold sea on its journey.
 Winds going from east to west in winter arrive from mainland Europe where it is already cold.
 If these cold winds can meet some rain on their journey, the combination of low temperatures and moisture can create snow - or it could still fall as rain, that’s how tricky it is to make snow!

 What are snow warnings in weather forecasts?